-Historically, our practice has not charged a fee for Missed / No Show / Failed appointments.
-Fortunately with time our practice has seen the demand for appointments increase.
-Unfortunately, missed appointments also increased.
+Historically, our practice had not charged a fee for Missed / No Show / Failed appointments.
+Fortunately over time our practice grew.
+Unfortunately, as our practice grew and we had more demand for appointment slots the number of missed appointments also increased.

 Since we do not double or triple book our doctors, failed appointments create a problem for our business as well as our other clients.
-The business has to have the facility ready and staff available to serve our client with a scheduled appointment.
-No shows result in zero revenue to offset those costs, which then are shouldered by our (paying) clients.
-In addition, scheduled no show appointments take valuable appointment slot times which would otherwise be used by our clients who would otherwise show up for that appointment time had it been available to them.
+The business has to have the facility ready and staff available to serve our clients with a scheduled appointment.
+No shows result in zero revenue to offset those costs, which then are shouldered by our (paying) clients who do show up.
+In addition, scheduled no show appointments take valuable appointment slot times which would otherwise be used by our clients who would show up for that appointment time had it been available to them.

-We do not find this situation 'fair' for either our practice or for our clients in general.
+We did not find this situation 'fair' for either our practice or for our clients in general.

-In January of 2012, our appointment policy changed to include a fee charge of $ 42 for missed medical appointment - which is the equivalent of our 'wellness' examination fee.
-A failed scheduled procedural appointment will be assessed a $ 85 charge which is the equivalent of our lowest procedural fee.
+In January of 2012, our appointment policy changed to include a fee charge (Currently $ 54) for missed medical appointment - which is the equivalent of our 'wellness' examination fee.
+A failed scheduled procedural appointment will be assessed a fee charge (Currently $ 100) which is the equivalent of our lowest procedural fee.

 This charge must be paid before another appointment will be scheduled.

 This policy change has not affected the vast majority of our clients - based on our review, greater than 85% of failed appointments arose from less than 5% of our client base.
-The result of this policy change has been a significant reduction in the number of missed / failed appointments this past year (2012) of 80% - and has worked particularly well for repeat no-shows 'offenders'.
+The result of this policy change has been a significant reduction in the number of missed / failed appointments compared to 2012 dropping in excess of 80% - and has worked particularly well for repeat no-shows 'offenders'.